photoprism/photoprism-docs/docs/getting-started/support.md

-# PhotoPrism does not work, what can I do?
+# PhotoPrism Does Not Work, What Can I Do?

 If the application can not be opened in the browser or the container doesn't start at all, you might have found a bug, you might be using an outdated container image or your folder is not readable (check permissions).